Peter-Nyarunda/Peter-Nyarunda/README.md

-- 👋 Hi, I’m @Peter-Nyarunda
+- 👋 Hi, I’m Peter Nyarunda
-- 👀 I’m interested in ...
+- 👀 I’m interested in Web and Android Development
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning more about Open-Source
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Open-source Projects
-- 📫 How to reach me ...
+- 📫 How to reach me : email @ nyarundapm@gmail.com

 <!---
 Peter-Nyarunda/Peter-Nyarunda is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.